Euro nudges higher; China stimulus boosts Aussie and kiwi

 Expectations of significant U.S. monetary easing this year, which the Federal Reserve met with a recent 50-basis-point rate reduction, have sent the dollar lower against most majors in recent weeks.

-The euro was at $1.1194, up 0.25% on the day, and strengthening a fraction after German state data suggested that national inflation was easing, though not as significantly as last week's figures from France and Spain.
+The euro was at $1.1194, up 0.3% on the day, and strengthening a fraction after German inflation data showed price pressures were easing, though not as significantly as last week's figures from France and Spain.
+Bloc wide data is due Tuesday.

-The currency was steady on the day against the pound at 83.43 pence, but languishing around two-year lows.
+The common currency was steady on the day against the pound at 83.43 pence.

 That French and Spanish data price data, along with the latest signs of weak economic growth, caused several big investment banks to change their European Central Bank calls last week to include an October rate cut as well as the widely expected December move.

-That meant the European common currency has weakened against most peers, and held steady against the U.S. dollar, despite Chinese economic stimulus measures that would normally be euro-positive given the currency bloc's ties with Beijing.
+That meant the European common currency has weakened against most peers, and held steady against the U.S. dollar, even given Beijing's economic stimulus measures that would normally be euro-positive due to the currency bloc's trade ties with China.

 "That inflation data last week gives the ECB the justification to deliver back-to-back rate cuts in October and December, and that's certainly helping dampen the upside for the euro against the dollar from the China optimism that's coming into the market," said Lee Hardman, senior currency analyst, MUFG.